Created We 1-Mar-17

 Around autumn 1980, BBC 2's mechanical clock was replaced by a box of electronics, designed in house by Richard Russell.
 This allowed the network symbol underneath the clock to be properly shaded.
 Similar hardware was rolled out to BBC 1 the following year.

-BBC 1 Clock - Electronically Generated
+BBC 1 Clock - Electronically

 BBC 1 Clock - Electronically Generated II